lassebomh/recipe-converter/README.md

 # recipe-converter
-Converts entire recipes' units to or from imperial/us/metric.
+Converts a full recipes units to or from imperial/us/metric.

 ## Examples